How to Create a Right Hand of Fellowship Quilt Block

 From here the block goes together like a basic Nine Patch block.
 First, sew the units together into three rows as shown in the picture below.

-right hand of fellowship 8
+right hand 8

 Step 9: